NuGet/Home/proposed/2021/PackageNamespaces.md

 **Result:**

 - Not deterministic, because it depends on the order in which the projects are restored, this could lead to either package getting restored from either source.
-This is *not* a very common, nor a recommended scenario.
+This is *not* a common, nor a recommended scenario.

 ## Drawbacks